ssbc/ssb-db2/README.md

 See [jitdb operators] and [operators/index.js] for a complete list of supported operators.

-### decrypted
+### reindexed()

-A pull-stream source with newly decrypted values returned as full messages.
-JITDB doesn't have a concept of exactly what values are decrypted so a separate api is needed.
-This api can be combined with `where` to receive old values, live values or decrypted values.
+A pull-stream source of newly decrypted reindexed values returned as full messages.
+Calling `reindexEncrypted` after adding a new box2 key will trigger new values in this stream.

+This api can be combined with `where` to receive messages of a particular type no matter if they are existing, newly added or decrypted values.

-Example:
+Example of getting existing post messages together with newly decrypted ones:

 ``` js
     const pull = require('pull-stream')